A silly question perhaps when the answer is myself, but it’s one I’ve been thinking about recently.

 When I first got on the path of seriously writing – that eventually led to Oranje and what I’m working on now – I spent a lot of time online researching serious sci-fi.
 I visited sites like Atomic Rockets, Rocketpunk Manifesto and read a lot of critiques of literary sci-fi that were going on at the time.
 Jonathan McCalmont’s Cowardice, Laziness and Irony: How Science Fiction Lost the Future being by far the best example of that.

-They’re all excellent website, but I think I approached them wrong, especially the first two.
+They’re all excellent websites, but I think I approached them wrong, especially the first two.
 I went to them convinced I had to write serious and realistic sci-fi because…well, I’m not sure why.
 But I’d convinced myself I needed to and that shaped a lot of the world building I did for Oranje.
 I realise the end product wasn’t the most accurate, but those sites definitely influenced how I approached it a lot.

 And I really don’t know how I got into the position of believing there was one correct way to write sci-fi, or at least the one right way for me to do.
 Perhaps it was a desire, a need maybe, to be taken seriously, and really that’s the wrong approach.

 The only person I’m really writing my books for is myself, and I should write them in a way that makes me happy and that I enjoy.

 Those websites I linked are all fantastic resources, Jonathan McCalmont’s essay in particular is incredibly thought provoking, and great tools to use in world buildings.
 But I should’ve used them to shape a setting that came from what I like in sci-fi.

 What is that?
 What constantly draws me to this genre?